VMBlakelock/bouquetnblooms/README.md

 #### Issue 1

 Issues with errors occurred when working on py files.
-I had to clear the errors Gitpod advised on.
+The developer had to clear the errors Gitpod advised on.

-Most errors due to the 2 line spacing rule and using the tab key instead of spaces and also not entering to a new line.
+- Errors due to the 2 line spacing rule and using the tab key instead of spaces and also not entering to a new line.
-Other errors included -*'lines being to long'* and *'Doctype must be declared'*.
+- Errors from -*'lines being to long'* and *'Doctype must be declared'*.
     In previous module for using Flask it was advised that it is acceptable for the *'Doctype must be declared'* to be left uncleared as this was due to the linter Gitpod uses not understanding the template language Jinja.
+Therefore these error remain.

 *When you save the file you might see a warning on the first line, 'Doctype must be declared first'.
 We can ignore this as the linter doesn't know how to properly read templating languages like Jinja*
 Video: Flask Mini-Project 20 | 01 - Putting The Basics In Place (1e - Template Inheritance)
 [Code Institute](https://codeinstitute.net/)

+- Errors with *'continuation line under-indented for visual indent'* was often showing up the developer had to review [Stackoverflow](https://stackoverflow.com/questions/15435811/what-is-pep8s-e128-continuation-line-under-indented-for-visual-indent/) to rectify this.

-Most errors where fixed except those of which the developer did not understand fully for example - 'imported but unused'.
+All other errors where fixed except those of which the developer did not understand fully to fix, for example - *'imported but unused'*.

 #### Issue 2